splendido/meteor-accounts-meld/README.md

 * Server-side code only!
 * Fewest possible login operations to save round trip information exchanges with the server.
 * Optional callback to be used for document migration.
-* Customizable users' object melding not to loose any information.
+* Customizable users' object melding not to lose any information.
 * Optional interaction with the user (by means of a few additional templates not included with the core package) to ask whether to perform a meld action or not.
 * Will meld accounts from the following login services (more will be added, see the *Disclaimer* chapter below):